ionipas/animal-trading-cards/README.md

-# animal-trading-cards
+# Animal Trading Card
+Front-End Development Nanodegree course given by Udacity and Google.

+It is created using:
+* HTML
+* CSS

-My first repository on Github
+Also, my first repository on Github!